ckeditor/ckeditor5/docs/getting-started/integrations/laravel.md

 ClassicEditor.create(document.querySelector('#editor'), editorConfig);
 ```

 Then, modify the `welcome.blade.php` file in the `resources/views` directory to include the CKEditor&nbsp;5 scripts.
-All necessary scripts and links are in the HTML snippet from the CKEditor&nbsp;5 Builder.
+All necessary scripts and links are in the HTML snippet from CKEditor&nbsp;5 Builder.
 You can copy and paste them into your template.
 It should look similar to the one below:

 ```html
 <!DOCTYPE html>